Lemons N Lyme

 • Yogurt: I opt for a coconut yogurt, but if you can have dairy, try using Greek Yogurt.
 You could also sub the yogurt for full fat coconut milk.

 • Variations: there are so many variations you can make to amp up these fresh cherry muffins.
 Fold in sliced almonds or chocolate chips (dark chocolate chips would be amazing, but white chocolate or milk would also work) to the batter.
 You could even add crushed almonds to the crumble topping or add a little bit of almond extract to the batter.
-Or drizzle melted chocolate on top once they are cooked and cooled.
+Try drizzling melted chocolate on top once they are cooked and cooled.

-cherry muffin recipe
+easy gluten free cherry muffin recipe with crumble topping

 Baking Tips